 - Lemongrass and Lavender

 Best Essential Oil Diffuser For Your Home

 To start out, you may need to purchase this set with the diffusers handy.
 Then you can purchase oil refills or more reed diffusers as you need instead of the whole set.

 The sticks are the reed diffusers.
 Simply stick them inside the bottle.
 They act like wicks and will draw the oil out and disperse it into the air naturally.
 You can flip them around if you ever want a boost of the scent.

-The candles aren’t cheap either but based on the reviews, certainly worth the splurge.
-Upgrade your home with this line.
+The candles are more affordable and based on the reviews, certainly worth it.
+Upgrade your home with these aromatherapy scents for spas.
 I’m so happy I came across them!

 I love this scent so much that I’m considering purchasing the fragrance to wear!
 I mean, why not?
 It’s a sweet, citrusy tropical smell with darker floral notes that I just absolutely love.
-Not really an everyday scent, I think it would be awesome for late evening snuggles.
+Not really an everyday scent, but I think it would be awesome for late-evening snuggles.
 It makes my home feel warm and romantic so hey, worth trying out as a scent I believe!

-This essential oil diffuser is also a great beginner kit as it comes with 10 of the best smelling essential oils most commonly used in aromatherapy.
+This essential oil diffuser is also a great beginner kit as it comes with some of the best-smelling essential oils most commonly used in aromatherapy.

 Other Ways to Make Your House Smell Good